Acustica Nebula 3 – The hardware holy grail?

 Kernels, timed and frequency domain, oh my.

-Nebula operates similar to a synth engine, in that it has a dynamic section with LFOs and envelopes, plus a building blocks section called kernels.
-The manual compares kernels as polyphony on a keyboard, which is a good analogy.
+Nebula operates similarly to a synth engine, in that it has a dynamic section with LFOs and envelopes, plus a building blocks section called kernels.
+The manual compares kernels to polyphony on a keyboard, which is a good analogy.
 Generally speaking, the more kernels a sound has, the more complex the sound it generates will be, but the more CPU resources it will require.

 Nebula3 has 2 kernel playback engines, and it allows you to swap between – Timed Domain and Frequency Domain (Called TIMED and FREQD).
-Timed Domain used a lot more CPU cycles than Frequency Domain, but the quality is a bit higher.
+The timed Domain used a lot more CPU cycles than Frequency Domain, but the quality is a bit higher.
 Swapping between the two allows you to choose between the more intensive CPU option if required.
 You can also change the amount of time the kernel is in use before it swaps to the other, so, for instance, you can have the effect in Timed Domain for the initial attack, and use Frequency for the tail where quality might not be as important.

-On our test machine there was little noticeable differences between sound or processing power, but once you start loading up more instances I can see this being a valuable tool.
-Out of the box you won’t need to mess with the kernels much, however if you like you can open the ‘KERN’ page and have a play.
+On our test machine, there were few noticeable differences between sound and processing power, but once you start loading up more instances I can see this being a valuable tool.
+Out of the box, you won’t need to mess with the kernels much, however, if you like you can open the ‘KERN’ page and have a play.
 The internal synth engine is also editable by clicking the EDIT button on the main program screen.
 In here there are a bunch of typical controls for editing parameters and creating special effects.

 Right, let’s get the bad out of the way…and there’s some bad.